No results were found...

 2. Lead capture landing page

-Squeeze pages and lead capture pages are actually pretty similar.
+Squeeze pages and lead capture pages are pretty similar.
 They both offer something in return for personal details.

 Telesign uses bullet points to clearly inform the visitor what they’re signing up for.
 They’ve even included social proof for the extra encouragement.